 - The Fountain of Nations, Innoventions East, Club Cool, and Character Spot are now closed.
 Check here to see where to find the characters now.

-- Mouse Gear is moving to a temporary location Winter 2019.
+- Mouse Gear is currently in a temporary location.

 - Art of Disney will also move to a temporary location

 - Camera Center is now sharing its space with Pin Traders.

 - Guardian of the Galaxy Cosmic Rewind, a new roller coaster is being built.
 It features rotating ride vehicles and a reverse launch, which is a first for Disney.
 It was scheduled to open in the Spring 2021, but we don’t know if this will still be the case after the long closure of the parks in 2020.

 - Space 220, a new space-themed restaurant is nearing completion.
 It is located between Mission Space and Test Track.
 There is no word now on when this restaurant will open.